 What is an unbreakable phone?

 Cat is one of the most well-known rugged phone companies, certainly built the S61 with durability in mind.
-The device has many unbreakable valuable sensors, and you won’t find them on other phones.
+The device has many unbreakable valuable sensors, which you won’t find on other phones.

 Does Motorola have a solid phone?

 Motorola has designed a new Defy rugged, water-resistant, dustproof, and drop-resistant smartphone.
 They also say it will continue to work in extreme temperatures of 55°C/131°F to -25°C/-13°F.